 Schools in the community

-In addition to educate our employees, Marginpar also considers it important to support the children of the community in their education.
-The farms provide (financial) support to schools in the area in the form of study materials, furniture and new classrooms.
+In addition to educating our employees, Marginpar also considers it important to support the children of the community in their education.
+The farms provide support to schools in the area in the form of study materials, furniture and new classrooms.